Chihuahuas - Wee - Love

 For Advice - Join us for Q & A's

 Q. I'm trying to get my new dog to come when I call him, and he just ignores me.
-What can I do to change his response?
-We adopted him from a rescue about a month ago, and he is approximately 3 years old.
+What can I do ?

 A. First, he probably has never had the training he needed, but you can correct that as he learns trust from you and feels secure in his new home and family.
 Patience is the most important tool you have to work with him; next is consistency.
 He probably has to learn a new name as well.
 Sometimes if they do not respond to their given/new name, try changing it to one he likes better and responds to, then stick to it.
 Call him by it often until he is used to hearing it.
 However, repeatedly changing his name will not help.
 Please, do not yell at him or call him in a harsh tone if you want him to come to you.
 Second, start by standing only a few steps away from him with a treat, then call him.
 Start off with small steps in training and stick with it.
 Third, Having him on a leash will help in your commands; just don't yank the leash when calling him; a light tug is best if needed.
 Then, when he responds to your command, reward him with a very "special treat" he really likes (just one or two pieces) or praises him with lots of positive attention.
 Remember only one training command until he has that down perfectly before starting a new one.